Brewers vs. Dodgers Player Props Betting Odds

 MLB Props Today: Los Angeles Dodgers

-- The Dodgers will hand the ball to Noah Syndergaard (1-3) for his seventh start of the season.
+- Clayton Kershaw (5-2) will take the mound for the Dodgers, his eighth start of the season.

-- In six starts this season, Syndergaard has lasted five or more innings four times, with an average of 5.2 innings per appearance.
+- Kershaw has six starts of five or more innings this season in seven chances.
+He averages 6 innings per outing.

 |Opponent